Home

 ❯ git-stage-batch start

-# Include the current hunk (stage it)
+# Include the selected hunk (stage it)

 ❯ git-stage-batch include